-The Moblis is a bit technical looking, but overall we felt that the cut was quite flattering and the color was fun.
+The Moblis is a bit technical looking, but overall we feel that the cut is quite flattering and the color choices are fun.

 Since the Moblis is warm and windproof but not the most breathable, we think it's best for colder outings where you will be moving but not sweating too much.
 Windy or snowy alpine hikes, chilly urban bike rides, and walks in the park come to mind.
-If the hood was more accommodating to a helmet, we would recommend it for skiing and climbing, but we found it to be too snug to allow proper head movements with a helmet.
-If you can squeeze a helmet under it, more power to you.
+If the hood was more accommodating to a helmet, we would recommend it for skiing or ice climbing, but we found it to be too snug to allow proper head movements with a helmet.
+If you can squeeze a helmet under it, more power to you, but we don't think you'll be very comfortable.
 Overall we think this is a good introductory softshell for someone who plans to play outside but not get too technical.

-This contender has some less than perfect aspects, but at the end of the day, we felt like the pros outweighed the cons — especially for the relatively low price of $185 - which is why this is our Best Buy winner.
-The Moblis is a good jacket that could easily become a favorite layer for the right person.
+This contender has some less than perfect aspects, but at the end of the day, we feel like the pros outweigh the cons — especially for the relatively low price of $185.
+The Moblis is a good jacket that can easily become a favorite layer for the right person.
 It protects from the wind, allows movement with relative ease, and adjusts in all the right places.

-We liked this basic softshell a lot and felt like it provided a good fit and a lot of features for $185 - everything we look for in a Best Buy winner.
-It was disappointing that the hood wasn't bigger and that it didn't have a bit better water resistance and breathability, but we loved its ability to combat wind and accommodate our movements.
-We also enjoyed the well-designed and placed pockets and the adjustable cuffs and hood, and feel that this is a great jacket to invest in for cold weather activities that don't get too technical or sweaty.
+We like this basic softshell a lot and feel like it provides a good fit and some decent features for $185.
+It's disappointing that it doesn't have better breathability and that the hood isn't bigger, but its ability to combat wind and cold mostly made up for that.
+Overall we feel that this is a great jacket to invest in for cold weather activities that don't get too technical or sweaty.